cypress-io/cypress-documentation/content/api/commands/session.md

 login('user1', 'different-token', 'p4ssw0rd')
 ```

-In summary, you need to ensure that the `id` is unique from all the parameters
+In summary, you need to ensure that the `id` is unique.
+Create it from all the
-that are used inside the `setup` function that may change, otherwise `id` values
+parameters used inside the `setup` function that may change, otherwise `id` values
 may collide and create unexpected results.

 **<Icon name="check-circle" color="green"></Icon> Correct Usage**